 “They are not comparable.
 Jason Momoa was ‘Aquaman,’ Chris Pine was ‘Captain Kirk,’ Gal Gadot was ‘Wonder Woman,’ Zendaya has been working on Disney channel since she was 13.
 She’s in all the Spider-Man movies, she goes by one name.
 Ana de Armas, you know, when she was in a movie that they called her a breakout [star],” Marks said.

 The attorney told the Fairfax, Virginia courtroom that Heard had to test or audition for the part of “Mera” in “Aquaman,” which affected her earning capacity.

-Marks said studios don’t need to comment on contract options for actors and was surprised by the “candor” of DC Films president, Walter Hamada, who testified Tuesday morning that Heard had “chemistry issues” with Jason Momoa.
-“In Hollywood, silence is the default.
-You play no card before it’s time.”
+He said studios don’t need to comment on contract options for actors and was surprised by the “candor” of DC Films president, Walter Hamada, who testified Tuesday morning that Heard had “chemistry issues” with Jason Momoa in “Aquaman.”

 As for Hamada, he revealed the director and producer of “Aquaman 2” considered recasting the “Mera” character.